bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

-down any further, but there would seem to be scope for expanding the second term of the Price equation to isolate the effects of species interactions on species abundance, perhaps as driven by environmental fluctuation \[e.g., Chesson1982; Chesson1994; Chesson1985;
+down any further, but there would seem to be scope for expanding the second term of the Price equation to isolate the effects of species interactions on species abundance, perhaps as driven by environmental fluctuation (e.g., Chesson 1982; Chesson 1994; Chesson 1985; Chesson 2000a).
-Chesson2000a\].
 Interestingly, Queller (2017) suggests that there might ''also be candidates for fundamental-theorem status derived from the second term''.
 I don't yet know whether or not this is the case, but it would certainly be interesting if many fundamental theorems of population and community ecology could be derived from the Price equation with the second term doing most of the heavy lifting.

 Communicating the fundamental theorem of evolution
 --------------------------------------------------